klimbeta/klimbeta/docs/reference/CompType/ForcedBeta.md

 What routesetters dreams of.

 ## What?
-Climbers are told the beta that they must perform  the moves and route they must take and are scored on the number of attempts it takes to complete the beta
+Climbers are told the Beta that they must perform  the Moves and Route they must take and are scored on the number of attempts it takes to complete the Beta

-Similar to Route comps, beta can be flashed or take multiple attempts to perform the Beta.
+Similar to Route comps, Beta can be flashed or take multiple attempts to perform the Beta.

 ::: warning
 Breaking Beta is not permitted!